google/pytype/docs/user_guide.md

 ```

 If you use a range-starting `disable` without a matching range-ending `enable`,
-a `late-directive` error will occur; this prevents you from accidentally disabling the error for
+a `late-directive` error will occur; this prevents you from accidentally
-the whole file without knowing it.
+disabling an error for the whole file without knowing it.

 ```python
 def f() -> bool: